wanadev/changelogify/README.md

 If `./CHANGELOG.md` doesn't exist, it is created from `./EMPTY_CHANGELOG.md`.
 Check [init](https://github.com/wanadev/changelogify#init) if you want to use a custom changelog format.

 ## Changelogs

+### 1.2.0 (still wip)

+- better handling of branch number beginning by 0 or by letters
+- clarify how to link an issue from a branch number

 ### 1.1.7